 This year, artificial intelligence will continue to be a key area of growth for CRM platforms.
 As AI matures, it will become more applicable in new settings.
-We predict that one of these new uses will be to increase a CRM’s ability to optimise internal workflows, specially in the area of customer service, alongside improving customer-interaction analysis to provide important insights on customer behaviour.
-This will be an increasingly important trend in 2019, particularly as service personalisation becomes evermore important.
+We predict that one of these new uses will be to increase a CRM’s ability to optimise internal workflows, especially in the area of customer service, alongside improving customer-interaction analysis to provide important insights on customer behaviour.
+This will be an increasingly important trend in 2019, particularly as service personalisation becomes ever more important.

-OOne of the most specific uses of AI in 2019 will be employing Natural Language Processing (NLP) to reduce friction and deliver customer satisfaction at all stages of the funnel.
-By being able to detect urgency, levels of satisfaction, and what customers are asking for in emails, sales agents will be more empowered to produce the high level of service customers expect.
+One of the most specific uses of AI in 2019 will be employing Natural Language Processing (NLP) to reduce friction and deliver customer satisfaction at all stages of the funnel.
+By being able to detect urgency, levels of satisfaction, and what customers are asking for in emails, sales agents will be more empowered to produce a high level of service customers expect.